-Only use a clean cloth wrung out in hot soapy water.
+• Only use a clean cloth wrung out in hot soapy water.

-Always allow your appliance to cool down, and switch off the electricity before vou clean any part of
+Always allow your appliance to cool down, and switch off the electricity before you clean any part of it.

-Baby oil can be used to restore stainless steel finishes - but only use a few drops.
-Don't use cooking oils as they can contain salts which will damage the metal.

-Don't use: undiluted bleaches, products containing chlorides, wire wool or abrasive cleaners on aluminium, stainless steel, or plasitic/painted parts they can damage the appliance.
-Nylon pads can also be unsuitable suitable for season ing .Regular seasoning
+- i Baby oil can be used to restore stainless steel finishes - but only use a few drops.
+Don't use cooking oils as they can contain salts which will damage the metal. - Don't use: undiluted bleaches, products containing chlorides, wire wool or abrasive cleaners on aluminium, stainless steel, or plasitic/painted parts they can damage the appliance.
+Nylon pads can also be unsuitable i Seasoning the griddle:

-Seasoning the ariddle:

 Pour a drop of unsalted cooking oil onto the cooking side of the griddle, use kicthen roll to cover the griddle evenly.
-Olive oil is not
+Olive oil is not suitable for seasoning.
+Regular seasoning prevents rust.